rapyuta-robotics/amr-deployment/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``present``
  Whether the deployment artifacts should be present in your project, this is controlled by the ``--extra-vars`` passed in the commandline, as such there is no need to change this value
-``prefix_name``
+``db_persists``
- prefix to name all components of the simulation by.
+ Whether the Database is to remain existing even if present is set to false ``prefix_name`` prefix to name all components of the simulation by.
 Please ensure that this value is not the default name ``prefix`` and only contains letters and numbers
 ``docker_password``